-I’ve entered the first session when Michael Köster from Microsoft was finishing his speech on user experience story. Ştefan Tănase from Kaspersky LAB (by the way, I won a Kaspersky LAB Licence for 1 computer 1 year, at the Kaspersky contest for the Webstock participants) made a very useful and insightful presentation on the doomsday that might just fall on you if you use social media, especially twitter and facebook.
+I’ve entered the first session when Michael Köster from Microsoft was finishing his speech on the user experience story. Ştefan Tănase from Kaspersky LAB (by the way, I won a Kaspersky LAB Licence for 1 computer 1 year, at the Kaspersky contest for the Webstock participants) made a very useful and insightful presentation on the doomsday that might just fall on you if you use social media, especially Twitter and Facebook.
 Now seriously, it was useful to know how to be aware of some of the dangers specific to web 2.0 affect your social networking activity.

 Sharifah Amirah, from Frost & Sullivan, having an extended experience with the Asia and Europe markets, has shown us some interesting demographics, completing the ideas started by Ştefan Tănase and Bogdana Butnar.
 Interesting presentation.
-And also great time keeping.
+And also great timekeeping.

 Mihai Pricope from Adobe had a brilliant product presentation for a new product for collaboration.
-I considered it a sort of platform for video conferencing, with the focus on offering for up to 5 people for free the posibility to work on a document together.
+I considered it a sort of platform for video conferencing, with the focus on offering for up to 5 people for free the possibility to work on a document together.

-Radu Ionescu had a great presentation on the LG contest in the spring, renewing the quirrel between Bobby Voicu and Manafu.
+Radu Ionescu had a great presentation on the LG contest in the spring, renewing the quarrel between Bobby Voicu and Manafu.
 I think that maybe Cristi put Bobby to present the “others section” last night at the gala to get back on him for not winning the contest organized by Radu.
 Anyway, brilliant concept, great structure for presenting.
 And now, a social campaign.
 Great work.
 Radu and Kinecto really ruled yesterday.

-During the break, I talked to Diana Petrescu, who told me about a great ideea of content website for which she’s looking for authors, I really thought it would be great to see it accomplished.
+During the break, I talked to Diana Petrescu, who told me about a great idea of a content website for which she’s looking for authors, I really thought it would be great to see it accomplished.
 In a small talk, we made Social Geek leave by talking to Diana about inspiration.
-Val joined us while we were talking about the political messages concerning the women’s status in Star Trek: The Next Generation, than we turned back to business.
+Val joined us while we were talking about the political messages concerning the women’s status in Star Trek: The Next Generation, then we turned back to business.
 Val is setting up the affiliate marketing for Viorel at Taskwriter.

-After the break, I’ve been at 2 design presentations – very technical and very boring, even for the people there in the room.
+After the break, I’ve been to 2 design presentations – very technical and very boring, even for the people there in the room.
 It was basically Tudor Muscalu from Adobe vs. Michael Koster from Microsoft.
 I was kind of wondering how were their presentations different from a video tutorial… There were enough specialists at the presentation to generate a… user experience.

-Then, Cătălin Zorzini had just a terrible presentation on a great topic, basing his demonstration on a website from US.
+Then, Cătălin Zorzini had just a terrible presentation on a great topic, basing his demonstration on a website from the US.
 The content was interesting… skipping the fact that he was reading the slides and translating them into Romanian… But he is an Inspired Mag.
 He made some people fall into trance.
 At a certain point, out of boredom, the whole line of chairs where I was staying left.

 I met Florin Grozea, who was a little bit in a hurry.

 Also, I met Sorin Rusi, and we’ve talked about different visions about what “personal branding” means.
 I was talking about personal branding, which by the way, involves online reputation management, not about identity exposure.
 I think unfortunately Sorin is used to using terms he does not understand.
-I recommend wikipedia for this – check out the links from this paragraph – and also the post I have updated, postponed for Sunday (for reviewing) – a conclusion from the discussions I had at Offline 2.0 with Adrian Ciubotaru, Anca Baniţă and with Sorin Rusi at Webstock.
+I recommend Wikipedia for this – check out the links from this paragraph – and also the post I have updated, postponed for Sunday (for reviewing) – a conclusion from the discussions I had at Offline 2.0 with Adrian Ciubotaru, Anca Baniţă, and with Sorin Rusi at Webstock.